Managing your account

 Contact your retailer or distributor to register your medical equipment.

 Estimated bills and meter reading

-A meter reader visits properties once every three months, and the meter data is then sent through to the provider.
-If the meter reader is not able to access the meter (e.g. due to a locked gate or a dog in the yard), the provider will receive an ‘estimated’ read, based on the customer’s past usage or the usage of comparable households.
+A meter reader generally visits properties once every three months, and the meter data is then sent through to the provider.
+If the meter reader is not able to access the meter (e.g. due to a locked gate or a dog in the yard), the provider will issue an ‘estimated’ read, based on the customer’s past usage or the usage of comparable households.

-If a bill is based on an estimated read, this should be clearly shown on the invoice.
+If a bill is based on an estimated read, this should be clearly shown on the bill.
 If the estimated bill results in the customer being over or under-charged, this will be adjusted in the bill following the next actual meter reading.
 Below are common questions we receive about estimated bills and meter reading: